 Update Your Website

 Leave no doubt.
 “Yes, we’re open for business!”
 “Store is closed, but we’re delivering daily.”
 When someone visits your website, they should never have to guess if you’re currently accepting orders.
+It may be helpful to add a date to your message, as local regulations are changing frequently.

 Banners, text, blog posts, etc. All of these are options for clearly and effectively making your statement on your website.